MaximeCordeil/ImAxes/README.md

 5. Populate each *Element i* (i: 0 -> nbDimensions-1) bin with the desired bin size

 ### Run ImAxes in the Unity editor
 Once you have attached a clean CSV/TSV file to the SceneManage (and optionnally a metadata file), you can run ImAxes in the editor by simply clicking the play button.

 ### Building and launching ImAxes
 You can build and launch the HTCVive or the OculusTouch scene.
 Make sure you have attached the dataset file in the SceneManager gameobject.

+## Using ImAxes

+### Create visualisations
+Visualisations are created by pulling out axes from the *axes shelf* and by assembling them in space:

+  * Hold 2 axes parallel to each other, you get a parallel coordinate.
+  * Make them perpendicular and touch, you get a 2D scatterplot
+  * Add a third perpendicular axis, you get a 3D scatterplot
+  * Extend visualisation by extending the axes ...

+### Changing the visualisation styles
+Press the *Menu* button on the HTC vive controller (or you Mixed-realiy device) and you will this menu popup.
+*[image menu]*

+You can change the color scheme:
+  * bind a palette to a categorical dimension
+  * bind a gradient color (change min/max colors) to a continuous variable *[image menu]*

+You can change the visualisation style:
+  * If you have a time series dataset (or a trail set dataset) *and* your data are ordered properly by id in the CSV/TSV source file, you can change the visualisation to show connected dots like this:
+*[image menu]*

 ## Roadmap
 This is a *beta version of ImAxes*, it means that it is not bug-free and does not contain all the data visualisation features for now.
 We plan to:
+  * Add menu in the Oculus Touch scene
   * Make ImAxes work with Unity 2017.x
   * Make ImAxes collaborative (multi user)
   * Have a generic version for a variety of Mixed Reality devices (e.g. Hololens, Meta 2...)